brenner-tobias/addon-cloudflared/docs/tunnels.md

 ## What does this add-on provide

-In general you can use both tunnel types (remote and local) with this add-on.
+In general you can use both tunnel types (remote or local) with this add-on.

 If you like to configure your tunnel from within the add-on configuration page, the local tunnel is what you are looking for.
 Take a look at the